-Named trace configurations allow you to add and store complex traces in a trace network that can be shared across an organization through web maps and consumed by web and field applications.
+Named trace configurations allow you to store complex traces in a utility network for reuse and sharing across an organization using ArcGIS Pro and web maps to be consumed by web and field applications.
 Introduced with version 2 of the trace network, the use of named trace configurations in an organization simplifies the user experience associated with tracing and allows users to discover information or answer questions using a trace without the need to understand all configuration details.

 The following outlines the general workflow to create, share, and work with trace configurations in the trace network:

 - Consume a named trace configuration in ArcGIS Pro.

 - Activate a named trace configuration in a map.

 - Share a web map containing active named trace configurations.

 - Consume named trace configurations in a web map or field application.